c-ware/civs/README.md

 ## Deployment
 First, run `make` to compile everything.
+Decide on a HTTP server root path.
+This documentation uses `/srv/http`, with the actual CIVS files at `/srv/http/civs`.

 ### lighttpd